binguimath/binguimath.github.io/Course_2023_Analysis.md

 ## Course description

 This is a year-long course for first year students in the Qiuzhen College of Tsinghua University.
 This is also my second time teaching this course.
 I plan to teach most of the same topics as last year, with some minor adaptions, rearragements, and (hopefully) improvements.
-So you can check the following lecture notes (in Chinese) to get a general idea about what might be taught in this class.
+So you can check the Chinese lecture notes on this page to get a general idea about what might be taught in this class.

 I will also type English lecture notes this year.
 See the link below.